IntuitionLabs

 • Unlimited Projects – Organize chats and documents into an unlimited number of “projects” for better management ([1]).

-• Productivity Integrations – Connect Google Workspace (Gmail, Calendar, Docs) and other tools to automate writer tasks ([24]) ([22]).
+• Productivity Integrations – Connect Google Workspace (Gmail, Calendar, Docs) and other tools to automate writer tasks.
+Pro also includes Claude in Excel and Claude in Chrome for seamless in-app AI assistance ([8]) ([22]).

 • Extended Context and Tools – The ability to use larger context windows and connect third-party tools (via Anthropic’s new “tools” API) increases Claude’s depth of reasoning and data access ([24]).